 With the Single process, the Freight Forwarder does not need face these questions.
-It always sends an e-AWB to the Airline and is accepted cargo without AWB. paper regardless of the trade lane.
-If required, the paper AWB can be printed by the Airline or the Ground Handler

-Step 4 / How does the Single process work?
+It always sends an e-AWB to the Airline and cargo is accepted without AWB. paper regardless of the trade lane.
+If required, the paper AWB can be printed by the Airline or the Ground Handler Step 4 / How does the Single process work?